Nacnano/nacnano/README.md

 ### Hi, I am Chotpisit Adunsehawat (Nac)

-- An adaptive student specialize in programming, mathematics ,and coordinating projects with excellent responsibility and problem-solving skills.
+- An adaptive student specialize in programming, mathematics, and coordinating projects with excellent responsibility and problem-solving skills

-- Seeking furthur study and practical experience in informatics fields for contributing the world.
+- Seeking furthur study and practical experience in informatics fields for contributing the world

+- Currently studying Computer Engineering at Chulalongkorn University Class of 2022

 ### Skills and Experiences